-Generally, commercial excavations and extraction of rock, sand, gravel or shell, agricultural uses, and public services and facilities
+Commercial excavations, agricultural uses, and public services and facilities

 Density: The maximum density is equivalent to that of the prior FLUM designation - one dwelling unit per ten acres or one dwelling unit per 40 acres, as applicable.

 Intensity: The maximum lot coverage by all buildings is ten percent.
 The maximum height of structures is 60 feet.